Body of India rape victim cremated in New Delhi

 "Would the Indian political system and class have been so indifferent to the problem of sexual violence if half or even one-third of all legislators were women?" the Hindu newspaper asked.

-The Indian Express said it was more complicated than realising that the police force was understaffed and underpaid.
+The Indian Express said it was more complicated than realizing that the police force was understaffed and underpaid.

 "It is geared towards dominating citizens rather than working for them, not to mention being open to influential interests," the newspaper said.
 "It reflects the misogyny around us, rather than actively fighting for the rights of citizens who happen to be female."